 Patana’s sports teams are known as the Tigers, and there’s definitely a tiger spirit running high across this school.
-One glance at the school’s trophy cabinet says it all – the school is the reigning BISAC (Bangkok International Schools) and FOBISIA (Federation of British International Schools in Asia) champions, and runners-up at the SEASAC 2017 (South East Asia Students Activity Conference).
+One glance at the school’s trophy cabinet says it all – the school is the reigning BISAC (Bangkok International Schools) and FOBISIA (Federation of British International Schools in Asia) champion, and runner-up at the SEASAC 2017 (South East Asia Students Activity Conference).
 The naming of the teams in different year groups, from the Tiger Prawns up to the Tiger Sharks, also helps to reinforce the strong sense of community at this school.

 Outside of school, students are encouraged to take part in matches and competitions, and sign up to the many extra-curricular activities on offer.
-Clubs include the Patana Tigers Tennis, the Tiger Sharks swimming club, and the Bangkok Patana gymnastics programme that follows the Australian Levels National Development Programme.
-These three programmes run after-school at the school's impressive facilities for tennis, swimming and gymnastics; there are plans to open dance, drama and football programmes in the future.
+Clubs include the Patana Tigers Tennis, the Tiger Sharks swimming club, and the Bangkok Patana gymnastics programme (that follows the Australian Levels National Development Programme).
+These three programmes run after-school at the school's impressive facilities for tennis, swimming, and gymnastics; there are plans to open dance, drama, and football programmes in the future.

 Beyond the classroom

 International schools are renowned for taking learning beyond the formal classroom, and Patana is no different.
 One-week residential camps are held every November across Thailand for each year group (from Year 3), and there is a varied programme of field trips and educational visits to places of interest around Bangkok.
 Popular events on the academic calendar include themed learning expos, international day, and the first-ever TEDxYouth Event in South East Asia, TEDxBangkokPatanaSchool.